StinaAxelsson/contactbook-project3/README.md

 ## Language
 * Python3 - This project is written only with Python as a the programming language.
 ## Other programmes
-* Google sheets - To get my google sheet document (gspread) for store the information the user insert, and to remove information.
+* [Google sheets](https://www.google.com/sheets/about/) - To get my google sheet document (gspread) for store the information the user insert, and to remove information.
-* Gspread - The API to connect my to my programme.
+* [Gspread](https://docs.gspread.org/en/latest/) - The API to connect my to my programme.
-* GitHub - Making my repository and push my commited code.
+* [GitHub](https://github.com/) - Making my repository and push my commited code.
-* Git - Save and commit my workspace.
+* [Gitpod](https://gitpod.io/workspaces) - Save and commit my workspace.
-* Heroku - To deploy my programme and get a livelink.
+* [Heroku](https://id.heroku.com/login) - To deploy my programme and get a livelink.
-* Am I responsive - For the print screen of my deployed programme for this readme.
+* [Am I responsive](http://ami.responsivedesign.is/) - For the print screen of my deployed programme for this readme.
-* Draw.io - For make my flowchart.
+* [Draw.io](https://app.diagrams.net/) - For make my flowchart.
-* PEP8 - To validate python code
+* [PEP8](http://pep8online.com/) - To validate python code
-* Re - to import re library for using regrexpressions for email. https://docs.python.org/3/library/re.html
+* [Re](https://docs.python.org/3/library/re.html) - to import re library for using regrexpressions for email.

 [Back to Top](https://github.com/StinaAxelsson/contactbook-project3#contact-book-python-application)
 # Testing
-During the development of this project I hav met some problems and errors, of course.
+During the development of this project I have met some problems and errors, of course.
 My biggest problem from the beginning was to understand all the logic how to pass functions in eachother with arguments and values.
 But I started small and took one small step at the time.
 Starting with the basic like start menu, exit program and a main function.
 Then I used alot of print statements to make sure that I have succeeded with the functions and also to obtain certain values.